yekyam/yekyam.github.io/_posts/2024-11-02-my_go_experience.md

 Yes!
 Go (or golang, Google's pet project, python-replacer-inator 5000, whatever you'd like to call it), has been sitting in my "Languages I should at least build one project in" list for quite some time.
-I'm not even sure why language has been on my radar; from what I remember I just liked the idea of a python-like language with the performance of C. I read about a bunch of Go CLI apps, and that niche just clicked a spot in my brain that somehow conviced me to give it a try.
+I'm not even sure why the language has been on my radar; from what I remember I just liked the idea of a python-like language with the performance of C. Also, I read about a bunch of Go CLI apps, and that niche just clicked a spot in my brain that somehow conviced me to give it a try.

 ## Why a Music Player?